scipy/scipy/doc/source/dev/contributor/debugging_linalg_issues.rst

     linalg.cholesky(a)

 Then, you will need to run it under the ``gdb`` and add a C-level breakpoint at the LAPACK function.
-This way, you execution will first stop twice: first on the Python breakpoint and then on the C breakpoint, and you will be able to step through and inspect values of both Python and C variables.
+This way, your execution will stop twice: first on the Python breakpoint and then on the C breakpoint, and you will be able to step through and inspect values of both Python and C variables.